 The other non-standard measures introduced since the start of the financial market turmoil in 2007 are as follows:

 - Open market operations with fixed-rate full allotment tenders: All open market operations have been executed via fixed-rate full allotment tenders since October 2008.

-- Introduction of negative interest rates: A negative interest rate was introduced on the deposit facility in June 2014 and was applied also to bank's excess reserves holdings or from the end of October 2019 onwards to part of bank's excess reserves holdings.
+- Introduction of negative interest rates: A negative interest rate was introduced on the deposit facility in June 2014 and was until the reintroduction of positive deposit facility rate in September 2022 applied also to bank's excess reserves holdings or from the end of October 2019 to part of bank's excess reserves holdings.

 - Expansion of eligible collateral for Eurosystem loans: The requirements with regard to the eligibility of financial assets as collateral have been eased slightly since 2008, at the same time risk control measures have been adjusted appropriately.

 - Expansion of the list of eligible counterparties for fine-tuning operations: Since 2008 fine-tuning operations have been available to all counterparties that are allowed to participate in open market operations.

-In addition to the non-standard measures, in July 2013 the Governing Council of the ECB introduced its forward guidance.
+In addition to the non-standard measures, in July 2013 the Governing Council introduced its forward guidance.
 The Eurosystem announces its expectations of the future developments of the ECB key interest rates and the time horizon for executing the Asset purchase Programme, depending on the outlook for price stability.
 It thereby aims to bring greater certainty with regard to interest rates and the intentions of future monetary policy, which acts to stabilise the economic environment.
+The publication of forward guidance was largely abandoned in July 2022.